-Berlin is a vegan’s paradise.
+Berlin is hands-down a vegan’s paradise.
 In this post, I’m sharing my favorite places to eat vegan in the capital of Germany.
 Let’s get started!

 Vegan in … is a series of posts on Elephantastic Vegan where I write about my vegan travelling experiences.
 I love to travel especially to larger cities, rather than spending my days on the beach at some resort, but finding restaurants with vegan options in a foreign city isn’t always that easy.
 With this post, I want to show you awesome places to eat for your next trip to Berlin in Germany! :)

 It’s never a bad idea to use HappyCow to get a neat overview of your vegan eating possibilities.
 I haven’t even had the chance to try all of the vegan and vegan-friendly restaurants in Berlin because the city has so much to offer for vegans!
 So naturally, this post only contains the few options that I’ve tested and tried.

 Instead of the regular sight-seeing section in my vegan in posts, I’ll share a few photos of the food at the vegan summer festival Berlin!
 If you have a chance to go there, I can absolutely recommend it.
 The Vegan Summer Fest is usually in August, so make sure you check it out if you are in Berlin at that time!
 The food was amazing, the festival was perfectly organized, the people are so nice.. all in all.. it was perfect :)

 BEAUTIFUL place, delicious bagels!
 (I had one with cream cheese, capers, dill and carrot lox, which was so good!), and super friendly staff.
 One of my favorite breakfast places in Berlin.